rk-lindsey/chimes_calculator/doc/source/utils.rst

 For citing
 ^^^^^^^^^^

-A link to the ChIMES Fingerpring publication can be found here: https://chemrxiv.org/engage/chemrxiv/article-details/67f0635bfa469535b9cbed7b

-If you use this software in your work, please cite the following:
+If you use this software in your work, please cite:

 Laubach, Benjamin, and Rebecca Lindsey.
-"Cluster-Graph Fingerprinting: A Framework for Quantitative Analysis of Machine-Learned Interatomic Model Training and Simulation Data."
-(2025).
+Cluster-Graph Fingerprinting: A Framework for Quantitative Analysis of Machine-Learned Interatomic Model Training and Simulation Data (2025). `ChemRxiv <https://chemrxiv.org/engage/chemrxiv/article-details/67f0635bfa469535b9cbed7b>`_